Early Reading and Phonics

 At Rowena the teaching of early reading and phonics has a high priority throughout school and phonics is taught daily to children in Foundation Stage, Year 1 and to those in Year 2 who have not passed the Phonics Screening Check.
 Children are systematically taught the relationship between sounds and the written spelling patterns that represent them.
-Phonics is largely delivered in a whole class format, through Letterland initially and children revise these skills using the Phonic Bug materials.
+Phonics is largely delivered in a whole class format, through the Essential Letters and Sound (ELS) systematic, synthetic phonics programme (SSP).
 Intervention is planned for those children who are working below expected levels.
-In Phonics session children have the opportunity to revisit, learn, practise and apply their learning.
+In Phonics sessions children have the opportunity to review, learn, practise and apply their learning.
 Teachers use technical terminology when teaching phonics such as “phoneme”, “grapheme”, “digraph” and “trigraph”.
 The terms are used consistently throughout school.

 In Reception children learn the sounds (phonemes) and the letters which make these sounds (graphemes).
-Teachers use the Letterland characters when introducing these letters to children.
-The use of the character is reduced as children become more confident.
+Teachers use the Essential Letters and Sound (ELS) programme when introducing these letters to children.
 There are 44 sounds in all, some are made with two letters (digraph) and some are made with three letters (trigraphs).
-In Phase 2, children focus on learning the most common single letter sounds and by the end of Phase 2 children should be able to read some vowel-consonant (VC) and consonant-vowel-consonant (CVC) words, and spell them out.
-They also learn some high frequency ‘tricky words’.
+In Phase 2, children focus on learning the most common graphemes and by the end of Phase 2 children should be able to read some vowel-consonant (VC) and consonant-vowel-consonant (CVC) words, and spell them out.
+They also learn some ‘Hard to Read and Spell’ (HRS) words.

 In Phase 3 children are introduced to phonemes mainly made up of two letters such as /ch/, /ar/, /ow/ and /ee/.
-Alongside this, children are taught to recognise more tricky words.
+Alongside this, children are taught to recognise more ‘Hard to Read and Spell’ (HRS) words.
 They learn the names of the letters, as well as the sounds they make.
-By the end of Phase 3, they should be able to say the sound made by most, or all, Phase 2 and 3 graphemes, blend and read CVC words made from these graphemes.
+By the end of Phase 3, they should be able to say the sound made by most, or all, Phase 2 and 3 graphemes, blend and read words made up of these graphemes and read simple sentences containing them.

-Children in Reception finish the year in Phase 4, which teaches them to blend and segment longer words with adjacent consonants.
+After Easter Reception children look at Phase 4, which teaches them to blend and segment longer words with adjacent consonants.
 Adjacent consonants are two or more consonants that are next to each other in a word.
 For example, in the word ‘lost’ the ‘s’ and ‘t’ are adjacent consonants.

 Key Stage One

-In Year 1 children will revisit Phase 2, 3 and 4 where appropriate and concentrate on consolidating and refining their knowledge, allowing them to become more confident with their reading and spelling.
-Teachers use the schools Phonics Assessment Materials to identify pupil’s gaps in learning and to inform their planning and teaching.
+In Year 1 children will revisit Phases 2, 3, 4 and 5 taught in reception, where appropriate, and concentrate on consolidating and refining their knowledge, allowing them to become more confident with their reading and spelling.
+Teachers use the Phonics Assessment Materials to identify pupil’s gaps in learning and to inform their planning and teaching.
 This enables the teacher to monitor and identify which pupils are ‘keeping up’ with the pace of teaching and ensure additional support is given to those pupils who require it.
 Gaps in learning are targeted through quality-first teaching, group or 1:1 intervention.
 Where appropriate teachers use the Launchpad to Literacy materials to support pupil’s gaps in learning.

-Children will then move onto Phase 5 where they learn new graphemes and alternative pronunciations for these, for example, learning that the grapheme ‘ow’ makes a different sound in ‘snow’ and ‘cow’.
-They will also learn more high frequency ‘tricky words’ and continue to develop their ability to use and apply their knowledge in their reading and writing.
+Children will then continue with Phase 5 learning the alternative spellings for the previously taught sounds for example, learning that the sound /air/in the word ‘care’ is spelt <are>.
+They will also learn more HRS words and develop their ability to use and apply their knowledge in their reading and writing.

 In school nonsense/pseudo words are also described as alien words (words that are not real).
 These are primarily used to assess and ensure phonic knowledge is secure and children are taught to be able to differentiate between a real and not real word.
 Towards the end of Year 1 pupils will be assessed using the Phonics Screening Check, which assesses their ability to use their phonic knowledge to read real and pseudo words.